List of equipment of the Philippine Army: Aircraft

-Short Ranged Air-Defense (SHORAD) Systems
+In December 2022, the Japan Ground Self Defense Force laid out plans to donate their Bell UH-1J Helicopters to the Philippine Army.
+Plans were also being laid out to place the helicopters under a grant from the Japanese Ministry of Defense.

+Short-ranged air-defense (SHORAD) systems

-Aside from the current M39 cannons and other AA guns used by field units, the Army has MANPADS in its inventory including the MBDA Mistral and FIM-92 Stinger in limited numbers which operated by the Presidential Security Group.
+Aside from the current M39 cannons and other AA guns used by field units, the Army has a limited number of Man-Portable Air-Defense Systems (MANPADS) in its inventory including the MBDA Mistral and FIM-92 Stinger in limited numbers which operated by the Presidential Security Command.
 With the activation of 1st and 2nd Air Defense Artillery Battery in 2019 and 2020 respectively, the Army is preparing to acquire Man-Portable Air-Defense Systems (MANPADS), as part of the Horizon 2 projects.
 They are eyeing the MBDA Mistral system from France, and the LIG Nex1 Chiron system from South Korea.

+Gun-based air-defense and medium-ranged air-defense systems

+Plans are also being laid out for the procurement of a gun-based air-defense systems, and medium-ranged air-defense systems, wherein both are part of the Horizon 3 phase of the AFP Modernization Program.
+Under the medium-ranged air-defense system acquisition program, the main contenders for the program are the SPYDER MR, the IRIS-T SLM, and the NASAMS.

-Communications Equipment
+Communications equipment

 The DND awarded an US$18 million contract to Harris Corporation to supply Harris Falcon III tactical vehicular radios and intercom systems for the Philippine Army's Mechanized Infantry Division (formerly the Light Armor Division).
 The contract required RF-7800V Combat Net Radios and RF-7800I Intercom Systems to be installed of the MID's armored and support vehicles.

 The Philippine Army also acquired additional Falcon-series tactical radios from Harris under a FMS deal with the US government, with a requirement for 62 100W base radios, 520 20W man-pack radios, and 1,376 5W hand-held radios under the AFPMP RA 7898 already awarded in 2014.
 Another set of orders was slated under RAFPMP RA 10349, with an additional 60 units 50W HF vehicular radios and 1,446 5W hand-held radios.